 Many websites require you to create an account to access their services or content.
 These accounts often include email subscription preferences that you can manage through the website's settings.

-• How to do it: Log in to your accounts on websites you frequently use.
-Navigate to the account settings and look for options to manage your email subscriptions.
+- How to do it: Log in to your accounts on websites you frequently use. figure out to the account settings and look for options to manage your email subscriptions.
 Unsubscribe from any emails you no longer want to receive.

 6. Review Payment History